JISHUBISHI/agnikProt/README.md

 <h1 align="center">Hi 👋, I'm Agnik Bishi</h1>
-<h3 align="center">A passionate frontend develI am a passionate Software Engineer currently pursuing a B.Tech degree from the Institute of Engineering and Management, Kolkata.
+<h3 align="center">A passionate frontend developer am a passionate Software Engineer currently pursuing a B.Tech degree from the Institute of Engineering and Management, Kolkata.
 My expertise spans across Python, Flask, AI, Generative AI, Kotlin, SQL, and more.
 With a solid foundation in software development and a keen interest in AI technologies, I focus on building innovative solutions that bridge the gap between cutting-edge tech and practical applications.
-I completed my higher secondary education at Khukuradaha ICMM High School, and I am constantly seeking opportunities to expand my knowledge and skills in the ever-evolving tech landscape.oper from India</h3>
+I completed my higher secondary education at Khukuradaha ICMM High School, and I am constantly seeking opportunities to expand my knowledge and skills in the ever-evolving tech landscape from India</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jishubishi&label=Profile%20views&color=0e75b6&style=flat" alt="jishubishi" /> </p>